 As a breeder, I always have to remind myself of my three overarching goals: to ensure the health of my dams; to propagate healthy lines; and to produce a better specimen of the breed.
 In plain language, this means very selective, well thought-out breedings – putting health, breed type, structure, temperament, and movement above what the pet market prefers such as color and wrong sizes.
 I silently bite my lip when people choose a schnauzer because of its color, or because It has been ear cropped and tail docked, which are really non-essential in my book.

 Although people constantly badger me to do repeat breedings of my whites, I have been hesitant to do so.
+In fact, I have spayed my white females.
 As I always tell people, breeding a white mini schnauzer is not my priority, because I feel that doing so would not advance my breeding program.
 Sure, I can produce cute white mini schnauzers that would bring enormous joy to the lives of people, but my goal is not to satisfy the pet market.
 Rather, my goal is to stay true to my vision of producing a mini schnauzer that is faithful to the standard, with all the qualities that make it ideal for the show ring and for my own home.
 I admit these goals are all centerred on MY dogs and MY vision, but hey, I am a schnauzer enthusiast, and not a businessman.

 The other reason that deters me from breeding more is my fear that my dogs fall into the wrong hands.
 I am worried that a puppy I produced will be mated with a schnauzer of dubious lineage or with health problems.
 While I have been careful and selective in choosing the homes where my puppies can go, I am pragmatic enough to know that risks cannot be eliminated.